 Teach your child to evaluate the pros and cons of each of the possible solutions.
+Have them imagine what would happen when they try the solution.
 Help him omit the options in which the negatives outweigh the positives.
 It will help your child sort out the most promising solution.

 Now tell your child to implement the idea that can resolve the crisis.
 Encourage him to give his best and see how it works.
 Your goal should be to allow your child to solve the problems independently, without much intervention.

 Lastly, evaluate the outcome of the solution.
 The solution may take time to work.
 Also, at times you cannot solve problems in one attempt.
 So tell him to try all the possible solutions and prepare backup plans.
 It will also teach your child to not give up easily in life.
 Then ask your child the following questions:

 - What can be done differently to make the solution work more smoothly?

 - Problem-solving skills will teach the teens to find constructive solutions to problems.
 It will strengthen your child’s empathy skills.
 These abilities are valuable in both social and work situations.

 - It will help your child learn about the positive implications of another person’s intentions.

 - Problem-solving and conflict-resolution skills will teach your child to listen and think calmly and respect other people’s opinions.

 - Kids do not have the skills to solve their problems by birth.
 We have to help them to develop these skills.
 When teens inculcate the skills to resolve conflicts by themselves, they will feel more independent, mature and responsible.
 It will help them face the bigger challenges that life throws at them confidently.